The Bert C. Bach Fine & Performing Arts Scholarship

-- 10 funded and 5 unfunded scholars admitted each fall
+- 10 funded in-state and 8 unfunded in-state scholars admitted each fall

 - 8 semesters of in-state or out-of-state tuition (if applicable)

 In-state scholarships cover the costs of in-state tuition and many of the fees for a

 Border County students are treated as in-state students for the

 purposes of scholarship and fees.
 Border counties include:

 - North Carolina: Ashe, Avery, Haywood, Madison, Mitchell, Watauga, and Yancey

 Out-of-state scholarships, for students not residing in Tennessee,